 If the transaction can be carried out online, send customers a code and a link to the relevant page of your website.
 Then inform them to input the code and take advantage of your promotion.

 Once recipients reply to the initial text and understand that by doing so they are giving you permission to send other promotional text messages, you can add them to your list of customers that are open to receiving further promotional offers.

 The Wall Street Journal reports that mobile ad spending is expected to surge over the next four years.
-Analytics firm Magna forecast SMS texting to reach $215bn by 2021.
+Analytics firm Magna forecast SMS texting to reach $215 billion by 2021.

 The statistics say it all.
-If you are not already engaging in SMS marketing, now is the time to start.
+If you are not already engaging in SMS marketing, now is the time to start and increase your sales.
 Before your rivals clock on to the idea.

 Editors Note: This post was originally published in March 2017 and has been updated for accuracy and comprehensiveness.